dpreid/pidcontroller/README.md

 AWAITING_STOP: The state into which all states enter when the stop command is sent.
 Checks that motor has stopped and then enters STOPPED state.

 CALIBRATE: rotates the disk until the index point is reached and sets encoder position to 0.
 Small calibration error allowed.

+ZERO: rotates the disk until the index point is reached and sets encoder position to 0.

 CONFIGURE: The state state sets the governor height to set_height.